zetkin/zetkin-js/README.md

 This allows you to send along complex meta-data to your callbacks.

 ## Advanced use
-In most cases, nothing more than getting hold of the `Z` object and authenticating via `authenticate()` is necessary.
+In most cases, nothing more than getting hold of the `Z` object and initializing via `initialize()` is necessary.
 However to some users, there might be cases where one would want to configure the SDK or create multiple instances to talk to separate back-ends.

 ### Reconfigure SDK
 The `configure()` function allows some options to be reconfigured from their usually reasonable defaults.